 Caritas of Austin is relentlessly committed to our vision of making homelessness rare, brief, and nonrecurring in Greater Austin.
-If you are experiencing homelessness, the first step to accessing services is completing a Coordinated Assessment survey.
+If you are experiencing homelessness, the first step to accessing services is completing a Coordinated Entry survey.
 This tool is used by numerous community organizations and is our city’s most effective way to prioritize the most vulnerable people for housing services.

 Sandra Joy Anderson Clinic